Weighted Khovanov-Lauda-Rouquier algebras: The geometry of quivers

 Given two loadings $\Bi$ and $\Bj$ and a permutation $\si$, we have a natural correspondence where $r(-,-)$ is the usual relative position between the unloadings of these flags.
 This space is non-empty if and only if the unloadings of $\Bi$ and $\Bj$ are permuted to each other by $\tau$.

 We let $H^{BM,G_{\bd}}_*(-)$ denote the equivariant Borel-Moore homology of a space with coefficients in $\K$, as discussed in \cite[\S 1]{VV}; for any proper map $p\colon X\to Y$, the Borel-Moore homology $H^{BM}(X\times_Y X)$ carries a convolution algebra structure, defined in \cite[2.7]{CG97}; in \cite[8.6]{CG97}, it's proven that this is isomorphic to the Ext algebra $\Ext^\bullet (p_*\K_X,p_*\K_X)$, and this result is easily extended to the equivariant case. \begin{theorem} We have isomorphisms of dg-algebras where the RHS has trivial differential.
-The right hand isomorphism sends This map intertwines Verdier duality and the duality $a\mapsto a^*$ on $\walg^\vartheta_\nu$. \end{theorem} Recall that replacing an object by another with precisely the same indecomposable summands occur preserves the graded Morita class of the Ext-algebra.
-Thus, if we replace $\oplus Y_\Bi$ by the sum of all IC-sheaves whose shifts appear as summands of $Y_\Bi$ for some $\Bi$, we obtain that: \begin{corollary} Assume $\operatorname{char}(\K)=0$.
-The algebra $\walg^\vartheta$ is graded Morita equivalent to a non-negatively graded algebra.
-That is, there is a projective generator $G$ of $\walg^\vartheta\mmod$ with no negative degree endomorphisms.
-We can choose this generator so that if $P$ is a graded projective that occurs as a summand in $\walg^\vartheta e_\Bi$ for some $\Bi$ and no shift of $P$ does, then $P$ is a summand of $G$. \end{corollary} Note that it is easy to find examples where this fails if $\K$ has characteristic $p$.
+The right hand isomorphism sends This map intertwines Verdier duality and the duality $a\mapsto a^*$ on $\walg^\vartheta_\nu$. \end{theorem} \begin{remark} If the characteristic of $\K$ is positive, then this result is still true as an isomorphism of algebras, but it seems unlikely that the dg or $A_\infty$ structure on the left hand side is formal. \end{remark} Recall that replacing an object by another in which precisely the same indecomposable summands occur preserves the graded Morita class of the Ext-algebra.
+Thus, if we replace $\oplus Y_\Bi$ by the sum of all IC-sheaves whose shifts appear as summands of $Y_\Bi$ for some $\Bi$, we obtain that: \begin{corollary} The algebra $\walg^\vartheta$ is graded Morita equivalent to a non-negatively graded algebra, with semisimple degree 0 subalgebra.
+That is, there is a projective generator $G$ of $\walg^\vartheta\mmod$ with no negative degree endomorphisms, and all degree 0 endomorphisms spanned by projection to the different summands.
+We can choose this generator so that if $P$ is a graded projective that occurs as a summand in $\walg^\vartheta e_\Bi$ for some $\Bi$ such that no shift of $P$ does, then $P$ is a summand of $G$. \end{corollary} Note that it is easy to find examples where this fails if $\K$ has characteristic $p$.
 Such an example for $\mathfrak{\widehat{sl}}_2$ is discussed in \cite[5.7]{WebCB}; Williamson \cite{WilJames} has shown that examples exist for KLR algebras in finite type A for any prime $p$.
+As we see in \cite{WebCB,WebRou}, this property is key for proving a relationship between categorifications and canonical bases, along the same lines as \cite{VV}.

 We now turn to the proof of Theorem \ref{thm:R-ext}, which we will prove via a series of lemmata.
 As we noted in the proof of \cite[3.11]{SWschur}, we have an equivariant map projecting to the second factor.
 This map is is an affine bundle over each $G_\nu$-orbit.
 These orbits are in turn homotopic to $G_\nu/T_\nu$, letting $T_\nu$ be a maximal torus in $G_\nu$.
 Thus $X_\Bi\times_{E_{\nu}}X_\Bj$ is a union of finitely many spaces each with even and equivariantly formal Borel-Moore homology, so the same is true of $X_\Bi\times_{E_{\nu}}X_\Bj$.